 This course also covers object-orientation, the major development paradigm you need to grasp in today's world.
 But we will also look at functional programming concepts that will make your life much easier.

 Once you understand these, you will also be able to understand other object-oriented languages, including Java, PHP, C++, C#, Scala, or Swift.
-They all use this same basic paradigm.
+They all use this same basic paradigms.